 After relocating to Georgia, Scott accepted a position with the State Board of Pardons and Paroles as a Parole Officer at the South Metro Parole Center.
-During his tenure in Georgia, Scott has held several leadership positions both with the State Board of Pardons and Paroles and the Department of Corrections to include Center Administrator, Acting Statewide Manager of Day Reporting Centers, Statewide Manager of Field Services, Assistant Director of Research, Evaluation & Technology and most recently the Director of Operations Support for the State Board of Pardons and Paroles.
+During his tenure in Georgia, Scott has held several leadership positions both with the State Board of Pardons and Paroles and the Department of Corrections, including Center Administrator, Acting Statewide Manager of Day Reporting Centers, Statewide Manager of Field Services, Assistant Director of Research, Evaluation & Technology and the Director of Operations Support for the State Board of Pardons and Paroles.

-Scott has also played a crucial role in the development and implementation of several key strategic initiatives with both the Department of Corrections and the State Board of Pardons and Paroles to include: statewide expansion of Day Reporting Centers, implementation of Community Impact Programs, Probation Operations 10 Step Framework, development of voice recognition and virtual offices in community supervision and the Max-Out-Re-entry Program.
+Scott has also played a crucial role in the development and implementation of several key strategic initiatives with both the Department of Corrections and the State Board of Pardons and Paroles, including statewide expansion of Day Reporting Centers, implementation of Community Impact Programs, Probation Operations 10 Step Framework, development of voice recognition and virtual offices in community supervision and the Max-Out-Re-entry Program.

-Scott is a lifelong public servant whose deep passion for community corrections has led him to serve at prestigious leadership posts.
+Scott is a lifelong public servant whose deep passion for community corrections has led him to serve in prestigious leadership posts.
 Scott currently serves as the Chairman of the Probable Cause Committee for the Georgia Peace Officers Standards and Training Council (POST.)
 By virtue of this role, Scott is a member of the POST Council Executive Committee.
 Additionally, Scott serves as the Chairman of the Criminal Justice Coordinating Committee, and is a contributing member to the National Institute of Corrections.

-Scott and his wife Monica reside in Marietta, GA and they are the proud parents of two kids - Morgan and Colin.
+Scott and his wife Monica reside in Marietta, GA and they are the proud parents of two kids; Morgan and Colin.